collectiveidea/CollectionGraph/README.md

 ```

 ### Bar Graph Views
 Used for bar graphs.
-These are the views that start at the bottom of the graph and extend to graphCell.
+These are the views that start at the bottom of the graph and extend up to the graphCell.
 Can be used with line graphs as well.

 #### Custom barViews

-If you want a custom barView instead of the default view, you can the the `barView` property
+If you want a custom barView instead of the default view, you can set the `barView` property

 ```swift
 var barView: UICollectionReusableView?